Lucew/approximate_hankel/README.md

 results similar to the paper.
 There are more plots available than we could fit into the paper.
-The main plots also contained in the paper are a result of [evaluateDecomposition.py](evaluation/evaluateDecomposition.py) for the overall performance of the decomposition and [evaluateChangepointComparison.py](evaluation/evaluateChangepointComparison.py) for the score error and the computation times.
+The main plots also contained in the paper are a result of [evaluateDecomposition.py](evaluation/evaluateDecomposition.py) for the overall performance of the decomposition and [evaluateChangepointComparison.py](evaluation/evaluateChangepointComparison.py) for the score error and the computation times. [evaluateScoreScatter.py](evaluation/evaluateScoreScatter.py) creates the scatter plot comparing the ground truth scores with the approximated scores.

 Change the global variables at the beginning of the plot scripts `SAVE_CONFIG = False` to see the plots immediately, otherwise, they will be saved as .pgf files. `SIMULATION = False` and `SIMULATION = True` toggles between signals from the UCR archive and simulated signals.